rootasjey/pokestats/README.md

 # pokestats

-A Pokemon specific API service.
+_A Pokemon specific API service._

-This API service's purpose is **not** to be exhaustive about all Pokemon information but rather some specific data which don't exist somewhere else (yet).
+This API service's purpose is **not** to be exhaustive about all Pokemon information but rather providing some specific data which don't exist somewhere else (yet).

+Under the hood, this service uses [pokedex-promise-v2](https://github.com/PokeAPI/pokedex-promise-v2#readme) library which is based on [PokeAPI](http://pokeapi.co).

 ## Quickstart